jfxueX/bash/commands/local/sed-microcode.md

 (2) a single address, a double address, or none is permitted

-any address, if specified, may be a number -- specifies the input line number, or a regular expression -- specifies all pattern spaces, that matches it.
+any address, if specified, may be a number -- specifies the input line number, or a regular expression -- specifies all *pattern spaces*, that matches it.

 one address, appears per se, before the command two addresses, appears separated per a comma `,`

-if an address is omitted, the command will be apllied on all pattern spaces that passes through it
+if an address is omitted, the command will be apllied on all *pattern spaces* that passes through it

 ```
 y/a/b/                  executes on all ps